TemaTys/sgr-site/README.md

 ## Source of truth

-All facts, figures, and numbers come verbatim from the seleno-gravitational-rhythm[9] repository (article PDFs, README, CITATION.cff, semantic maps, and official figures).
+All facts, figures, and numbers come verbatim from the seleno-gravitational-rhythm repository (article PDFs, README, CITATION.cff, semantic maps, and official figures).
 Nothing here is invented or rounded.

 ## Design